Standardizing Laravel Applications at Northwestern University

 The starter ships with minimal, self-contained API routes:

 These endpoints are fully functional but intentionally minimal.
-Real applications add domain-specific endpoints.
+Real applications create domain-specific endpoints.
 The foundation (authentication, logging, error handling) is already operational.

 Auditing: Two Layers of Accountability